 Yup.
 Your credit cards are getting rich by ripping you off with high interest rates.
-But this website wants to help.
+But a website called AmOne wants to help.
 If you owe your credit card companies $50,000 or less, it’ll match you with a low-interest loan you can use to pay off every single one of your balances.

 “Debt consolidation helps you see your path out of debt more clearly,” Moriarty says.
 “You’re not needing to track multiple balances and varying interest rates.
 You can stay focused on paying that one monthly bill — that one interest rate — and calculating exactly when you can eliminate the debt.”

 If you’re worried you won’t qualify, it’s free to check online.
 It takes just two minutes, and it could help you pay off your debt years faster.

 Mike Brassfield ([email protected]) is a senior writer at The Penny Hoarder.
 He is anxious.